DigiNode-Tools/diginode-tools/docs/rpi_setup.md

 More detailed instructions on completing this step are [here](/docs/rpi_setup_step4_boot_pi.md).

-## STEP 5 - Connect to the Pi over SSH from your Mac or PC
+## STEP 5 - Connect to the Raspberry Pi from your Mac or Windows PC

 - If are on a Mac, using [iTerm 2](https://iterm2.com/) is highly recommended.